Home > Management > Project management > Why and how to close a project effectively?

 3. Free up resources

-Make sure all project stakeholders know the project is complete.
-Take the opportunity to congratulate them for the realization of the project and announce the next actions if there is still work to be done.
-Thus, the company can allocate resources to other projects with peace of mind.
+Make sure that everyone involved in the project knows that the project is finished.
+Take this opportunity to congratulate them for the project and announce the next steps if there is still work to be done.
+In this way, the company can allocate resources to other projects with peace of mind.

-In fact, it is first necessary to notify all parties concerned of the end of the project, for example, by e-mail.
-Then, formally close the project within the organization based on its internal processes and release project resources.
+In practice, the first step is to notify all the parties concerned of the end of the project, by e-mail for example.
+Then, formally close the project within the organisation according to its internal processes and release the project resources.
 Finally, ask the process manager to close the project code if necessary.

-Read also: Facilitator: strong link in project management
+Read also: Facilitator: a strong link in project management

 4. Archive documentation

-You must retain all deliverables developed during the project.
-Not just closing deliverables, but all project-related deliverables from initiation to closeout.
-This data serves as a reference for future projects, but also as a training tool.
+You need to keep all the deliverables developed during the project.
+Not just closing deliverables, but all deliverables linked to the project, from initiation to closure.
+This data serves as a reference for future projects, as well as a training tool.

-Another good practice, be sure to use or set up a simple, useful, usable and secure archiving and backup system.
+Another good practice is to use or set up a simple, useful, usable and secure archiving and backup system.

-This is the last step in closing a project.
-Take the time to congratulate your team for the work accomplished.
-Therefore, celebrate your team's successes.
-You thus demonstrate the teamwork carried out and reinforce the development of the corporate culture.
+This is the final stage in closing a project.
+Take the time to congratulate your team on a job well done.
+Celebrate your team's achievements.
+In this way, you are demonstrating the teamwork that has been achieved and reinforcing the development of the company culture.

-The celebration can be done in several forms: a message of thanks, gifts, treats to share, breakfast, lunch or an aperitif.
-Take into account the preferences of each member of your team, you know them well!
-So, consider the group dynamics of your team and choose the option most liked by everyone.
+The celebration can take many forms: a message of thanks, gifts, treats to share, breakfast, lunch or an aperitif.
+Take into account the preferences of each member of your team - you know them well!
+So consider the group dynamics of your team and choose the option that is most appreciated by everyone.

-All previous steps have been completed in full and the next steps are clearly planned.
-You can now focus on your next project with complete peace of mind.
+All the previous stages have been completed in full, and the next steps are clearly planned.
+You can now concentrate on your next project with complete peace of mind.

-The bottom line: The closing phase should be undertaken shortly before or shortly after the official end of the project.
-It should not intervene too early, at the risk of losing key resources, as they could be assigned to other projects.
+Key point: the closure phase should be undertaken shortly before or shortly after the official end of the project.
+It should not be too early, as this could result in the loss of key resources, which could then be allocated to other projects.
 Communicate your results, debrief with your team and congratulate yourself.

 Our expert